UK court dismisses Pak's claim over Nizam's funds; rules in favour of India | Devdiscourse

 One, referred to as the “Arms for Money Argument”, claimed that funds were transferred to compensate/reimburse/indemnify Pakistan for assistance provided in procuring/facilitating the supply and/or transportation of weapons.
 The second ground was that the funds were transferred in order to keep them out of the hands of India, referred to by the judge as the “Safeguarding Argument”.
 Pakistan had made two further arguments - that the facts of this case were such as to render it non-justiciable because the original transfer was governmental in nature and that India's annexation of Hyderabad in 1948 was an unlawful act, which tainted India and Nizam VIII's claim.

+Advocate Harish Salve, who was part of the legal team on behalf of the Indian government, told reporters after the ruling that "historians will be interested in seeing Pakistan's open acceptance that they were supplying arms.
+It is an interesting dimension which has publicly been acknowledged."
 The UK High Court, during a trial earlier this year, had been asked to determine the “central question” of who exactly is the “beneficial” owner of the funds belonging to the late Nizam, Osman Ali Khan.
 While the Nizam, who faced the dilemma of joining Pakistan or staying with India at the time of the funds transfer back in 1948, had later reportedly sought the return of the funds.
-While acknowledging that there was evidence of the supply of arms by Pakistan to Hyderabad around this period, the judge said he had not been persuaded by Pakistan's Arms for Money argument.
-He notes there was no evidence linking the funds in the NatWest bank account to the supply of arms.

-Commenting on the ruling, the Pakistan Foreign Office in Islamabad said it would take further action after examining the detailed judgment.
-"Pakistan is closely examining all aspects of the detailed judgment and will take further action in light of legal advice received," the FO said.

-It also said that the ruling failed to take into account the historical context of the transfer when "India illegally annexed Hyderabad..."
-However, the FO did not specify the actions Pakistan was contemplating against the decisions.
+It said the ruling failed to take into account the historical context of the transfer when "India illegally annexed Hyderabad..."
+PTI AK/SH ZH GSN ZH ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)